adioshun/gitBook_DeepDrive/paper2015-deeppano.md

 ## 4. CONCLUSION

-In this letter, we have introduced DeepPano, a rotation-invariantdeep representation for 3-D shape classification and retrieval.Panoramic views are constructed from 3-D shapes andrepresentations are learned and extracted from them.
+In this letter, we have introduced DeepPano, a rotation-invariantdeep representation for 3-D shape classification and retrieval.

+Panoramic views are constructed from 3-D shapes andrepresentations are learned and extracted from them.

 DeepPanooutperforms previous methods by a large margin, on both classificationand retrieval tasks.